From city-level taxes NYC can enact to state-level asks requiring Albany. Includes the Invest in Our New York campaign bills.

 Once a property surcharge exists, it's easier to lower the threshold.
 Today's $5M floor could become tomorrow's $1M floor in the next budget crisis.
 There's already a separate 9.5% property tax hike sitting in reserve as a fallback.

 New York already has among the highest state corporate tax rates.
-Adding more brackets and tightening GILTI rules makes the state less competitive with states like Texas and Florida that have no corporate income tax at all.
+Adding more brackets makes the state less competitive with Texas and Florida, which have no corporate income tax.
+Companies choose where to expand headcount.

-Investment profits are taxed at lower rates than wages — a hedge fund manager making $10M in stock sales pays a lower rate than a nurse making $80K.
-This closes that gap at the state level.
+Investment profits are taxed at lower rates than wages (S.1439/A.676).
+A hedge fund manager making $10M in stock sales pays a lower rate than a nurse making $80K.
+This closes that gap.
 Washington State's version survived a voter repeal attempt.

 Unlike a paycheck, you choose when to sell stocks.
 Wealthy investors can wait until they've moved to Florida, then sell.
 The $12B estimate assumes people behave as before — they won't.
 Washington's revenue fell 45% in year two from market volatility alone.